 Jesus taught that we should work to help those less fortunate than ourselves.
 We encourage our school community to be actively involved in charitable activities for the good of others.
 Through this work the children learn that they can impact positively on the lives of others.

 Our mission is to develop a Christ centred community which recognises Christ’s love in every person and reflects the gospel values in everything that we do.

 The NSPCC have excellent advice on spotting signs that a child may be being radicalised

-Here is last year’s curriculum map, staff in each year group have discussed how they aim to meet the different aspects of the British Value agenda and will plan these in throughout the year.
+Here is our Promoting British Values curriculum map, staff in each year group have discussed how they aim to meet the different aspects of the British Value agenda and will plan these in throughout the year.